epicRE/delta_wallbox_ESPHome/README.md

 # Delta AC MAX Basic Wallbox communication via ESPHome

 ## !
 WARNING !
 **This is an experimental system, use at your own risk.
 I can't be held liable for any and all issues you might face afterward using this code.
-This includes but not limited to damages to the EVSE/EV/buildings.**
+This includes but not limited to damages to EVSE/EV/buildings etc.**

 ## Introduction
 This repo details what is needed for you to operate a Delta AC MAX Basic with the ESPHome component implementation (and ESPHome intergration).